DreymaR/BigBagKbdTrixXKB/xkb-data_xmod/README.md

 	- First, just make Curl with D-V swap built in.
 Let the Extend Paste function be where it falls for now?
 	- Separate Angle mods for Curl and non-Curl?
 Probably not, as it'll still get silly when using both QWERTY and Cmk-eD.
 	- Separate Extend-Angle includes!
 Similar to how EPKL handles this problem.

 * Check out the compose:102 option.
 This would be similar to what I've used in EPKL for Windows!
 It's also present in some other layouts.

 * Echo the setxkbmap command when using setkb.sh, for ease of troubleshooting!
-Also make the script able to output the command for piping?
+Also make the script able to output the command for piping.

 * Add a localectl option to setkb.sh?
 So people can choose that or setxkbmap.
 Eventually, even more variants such as Sway?

 * Problems with Super+<letter> shortcuts: https://github.com/DreymaR/BigBagKbdTrixXKB/issues/23#issuecomment-1027839924

 * A purge option in addition to restore for the install script?
 So backup dirs etc are removed and the xkb dir restored to original state.

-* Update xkb-data and then start testing on a Wayland system!
-	- Use the [GitLab][XKBgitLb]/[GitHub][XKBgitHb] repo as that's the freshest there is.
+* Find out how to change the rules component properly to allow compiling and eventually merging to the main repo?

-* A clarification by Peter Hutterer on the mystic .part files in the rules component:
+	- A clarification by Peter Hutterer on the mystic .part files in the rules component:
 	- https://gitlab.freedesktop.org/xkeyboard-config/xkeyboard-config/-/issues/327#note_1436334
 	- The parts are numbered to get their sequence in the resulting files right.
 Only when there are differences, they start with base/evdev.
 	- There are RMLVO (user interface) and KcCSGST (actual XKB) letter codes.
 The naming of those .part files is 1234-rmlvo-kccgst.part...
 	- but with only the relevant bits.
 So, e.g., `0009-m_g.part` is the model to group mapping of the final rules file. `ml_s.part` is model + layout to symbols.
-	- It seems that you can make layout commits by editing only the rules/base.xml (and symbols) file(s) though?
+	- It seems that you can make simple layout commits by editing only the rules/base.xml (and symbols) file(s) though?
+	- We may need to provide both the uncompiled and compiled files (or a patch thereof) for different purposes.

 * Add a model-less Colemak-CAWS for people who want to switch to QWERTY?
 Or instructions on how to setkb it?
 That's better, I think.

 * Problem: Using Google Spreadsheets, hitting Caps Lock (which is mapped to ISO_Level5_Shift) clears the current spreadsheet cell.
 	- https://forum.colemak.com/topic/1438-dreymars-big-bag-of-keyboard-tricks-linuxxkb-files-included/p15/#p23838
 	- This solves it by convincing Google Sheets that the Caps key is a Win key: `sudo setkeycodes 0x3a 125`
 	- But it only works for built-in laptop keyboards and not USB/Bluetooth ones?

 * Is there a way to clear the LevelFive mod on all the Extend mappings by default?
 Or must I be more careful with each RedirectKey()?
 	- Example: `Q -> Esc -> Caps` caused people trouble, as Ext+Q would act as Esc+Caps.
 	- Possibly, finally make a new key type EIGHT_LEVEL_EXTEND with the action clearmods=LevelFive added to state 5-8?
 No, no actions.